 Beverage companies have made a fortune on marketing bottled water on the premise that it’s “pure,” from “pristine, natural sources,” and thereby safer than tap water.
 Bottled water marketing campaigns have been so successful in making people suspicious of their tap water, that sales skyrocketed 700 percent between 1997 and 2005.
+And from 1999 to 2017, per capita bottled water consumption has ballooned from 16.2 gallons to 42.1 gallons.
 Skyrocketing as well—the environmental degradation, landfill waste, and human rights abuses associated with bottled water.
 Plus, studies have shown that it’s no safer than tap water (see below).
+The EPA notes that bottled water, like any water, can be expected to have some contaminants, although that does not make it unsafe.

 How Safe Is Public Water?